Making an Offer

 Are low-ball offers advisable?

-A low-ball offer is a term used to describe an offer on a house that is substantially less than the asking price.
-While any offer can be presented, a low-ball offer can sour a prospective sale and discourage the seller from negotiating.
+A low-ball offer is a term to describe an offer on a house that is substantially less than the asking price.
+While any offer can be made, a low-ball offer can sour a prospective sale and discourage the seller from negotiating.
 Unless the house is very overpriced, the offer will probably be rejected.
 You should always do your homework about comparable prices in the neighborhood before making any offer.
 It also pays to know something about the seller’s motivation.
 A lower price with a speedy escrow, for example, may motivate a seller who needs to move quickly.

 Is a low offer a good idea?